Latent Causal Socioeconomic Health Index: Introduction

 This paper proposes a LAtent Causal Socioeconomic Health (LACSH) index by developing a hierarchical, latent variable framework to simultaneously model each country's health as a latent parameter, account for spatial correlation among countries, and evaluate the causal impact of a policy variable on the \textit{latent} health.
 This new methodology contributes to the aforementioned effort towards a holistic approach by addressing the subjectivity and uncertainty propagation through a single statistical inferential framework.
-The LACSH index is an adaptation of the latent health factor index (LHFI) method [\Mycite{chiu2011}; \Mycite{chiu2013}] to quantify the country's `health' \textbf{$H$} as a latent parameter.
-Our work builds on the concept of assessing the underlying ecosystem health in \Mycite{chiu2011} and \Mycite{chiu2013} as unobservable and latent, to assessing societal health for countries.
+To assess societal health for countries, the LACSH index builds on the concept of the latent health factor index (LHFI) for modeling the underlying ecosystem health in \Mycite{chiu2011} and \Mycite{chiu2013} as unobservable and latent.

 Note that the approach to measuring latent traits is not unique, as the idea appears in item response theory (IRT) in the psychometrics literature [\Mycite{rabe2004}].
 Other examples include the quantification of the position of political actors on a political spectrum [\Mycite{jackman2001}; \Mycite{martin2002}], constructing measures of nations' underlying democracy [\Mycite{treier2008}], and assessing ecological/ecosystem health [\Mycite{chiu2011}; \Mycite{chiu2013}]. \Mycite{rijpma2016} model the wellbeing of countries also as a latent variable, similar to the special-case LHFI model that regresses health indicators on $H$ alone.
 In contrast, the general LHFI model further regresses $H$ on covariates that are chosen due to their perceived explanatory nature to health.
-In this paper, our holistic framework further incorporates spatial and causal modeling structure into the LHFI framework.
+In this paper, our holistic framework further incorporates causal modeling and spatial structures into the LHFI framework.